by Lisa Sisley on June 13, 2019

 A Too Clever Name

 We sometimes see names that mean a lot to the owner, often having some sentimental significance, but no relevance to those outside the business.
-These names can be too hard to remember, too much like other business names, too cryptic for search engines to figure out.
+These names can be too hard to remember, seem too much like other business names or are too cryptic for search engines to figure out.

 The name should at least give some clues about who you are, what you do and where you do it.
 “ABC, Inc.” doesn’t cut the mustard.
 (Yes, good branding gives meaning to an otherwise enigmatic name…. but ideally, your name should speak for itself.)

 Make it easy for people to remember the name of your business.
 Your kids and dogs will understand if you don’t use their initials, as long as you keep bringing home the bacon.

 A Tagline That Could Belong to Any Business

 Unique tags can be excruciatingly tough to come up with, and the process gets complicated when paired with the business name.
 We like to cover as much as we can about what the business does, and how it does it.

 We sometimes have to help clients avoid generic or extravagant tags.
 We once worked with a research sector client whose current tag was, “Learn.
 Discover.
 Explore.” and they wanted a new one, but were stuck.
 I said their tag could belong to a preschool (a snarky observation they, luckily for me, appreciated), and our team worked with them to come up with a descriptive, concise tag that furthered their goals.